oasis-tcs/sarif-spec/Documents/Schema changes between SARIF v1 and v2.md

 - [Issue #46](https://github.com/oasis-tcs/sarif-spec/issues/46): "Provide support for graphs and graph traversals."

-    Define the `graph` object with the following properties:
+    Define a `graph` object with the following properties:

     - `id` of type `string`, required.
     - `description` of type `message`, optional.